its-mieger/annotations/README.md

 	@Annotation
 	@Annotation arg1 arg2
-	@Annotation arg1 "argument 2"
-	@Annotation arg1=7 arg2="argument 2"

 	@Annotation(arg1, arg2)
-	@Annotation(arg1 "argument 2")
+	@Annotation(arg1, "argument 2")
 	@Annotation(arg1=7, arg2=8)
 	@Annotation(
 		arg1,
 		arg2
 	)

+First two annotations demonstrate the simple annotation syntax.
+Arguments are separated by whitespaces.

+However sometimes the annotations require more complex parameters.
+Thus you may use the extended syntax which is identified by an open brace **directly** after the annotation name.
+This allows you to use quotes, specify argument keys or use multiple lines for your annotations.

-As you see, quotes may be used for arguments and the braces syntax allows to use multiple lines for defining annotations.
-Use `\` (backslash) to escape characters with special meaning, eg.:
-`"quote \" in text"`.
+Use `\` (backslash) to escape characters with special meaning, eg.: `"quote \" in text"`.

 ## Creating annotations
 Implementing custom annotations is very easy.
 Simply extend the `AbstractAnnotation`-class: